 How do they do it when so many others fail?
 It’s simple, they build the Strategy and Talent pillars first.
 Here’s an example: a company creates a strategy that specifies target markets.
 Because they need full-funnel content for these target markets to position the company as thought leaders and create leads and demand, they partner with an agency that specializes in content marketing and the use of the marketing automation technology.
 With the Strategy and Talent in place, the Technology makes sense.
 It helps them serve-up exactly what prospective buyers want to consume at each stage in their buying journeys.

-The final pillar embraced by companies on the fast track and necessary to practice Growth Marketing is the development of best practice Processes.
+The final pillar embraced by companies on the fast track and necessary to practice Profit Center Marketing is the development of best practice Processes.
 Many companies skip over this pillar, but I’m not sure why.
 Firms that try to accelerate growth without detailed marketing best practice Processes will make costly mistakes and fail to proactively measure, refine, and optimize campaigns and programs.
 They’ll ultimately hit a point where the lack of Processes will create a crisis of inefficiency and consistency.
 The Process pillar brings efficiency and scale and allows the pace of growth to be fast without fear of missteps, wasted time, and dollars.

 Are you leading a company looking for high growth?